 Lack of clean drinking water also has a direct impact on education.
 Many children in communities impacted by water scarcity are unable to attend class due to illnesses or gastrointestinal problems.
 Girls may also be forced to drop out of school to assist their families in the gathering of water.
 Some girls have to walk miles several times a day to collect water from local rivers and ponds.
 Those that do stay in school may have trouble concentrating due to dehydration or may be forced to leave the school grounds to use the toilet elsewhere.

 Eliminating the Water Crisis

 Since starting their organization more than 10 years ago, The Last Well has provided more than 2 million Liberians with access to clean drinking water.
 More than 8,000 projects have been successfully completed and 2,500-plus communities are expected to be reached in 2019.
-Liberia has consistently been named one of the five poorest countries in the world, but The Last Well is working hard to change that.
+Liberia has consistently been named one of the five poorest countries in the world but The Last Well is working hard to change that.
+For poorest countries in the world, but The Last Well is working hard to change that.
 For more information about the lack of clean drinking water in Africa, or to find out how you can get involved with this important cause, contact The Last Well today.